-As I walked, I noticed a sign announcing the 39th annual Lotus Festival that would take place at Echo Park Lake in July and made a note to come back to attend.
+I noticed a sign announcing Echo Park Lake’s annual Lotus Festival that takes place in July and made a note to come back to attend.
 The many lotus beds in the lake were just beginning to bloom and I couldn’t wait to see them in all their glory.

 A famous landmark at the northern end of Echo Park Lake is the Angelus Temple where evangelist Aimee Semple McPherson held services at the first mega-church in Los Angeles.
 The building, which holds almost 9,000 people, was erected in 1923 and looks like a theater on the outside.
 It is currently the International Church of the Foursquare Gospel.

-Not far from the lake is Angelino Heights where I took a rainy day tour earlier in the year of some of Los Angeles’s last standing Victorian Homes.
+Not far from the lake is Angelino Heights where I had taken a rainy day tour of some of Los Angeles’s last-standing Victorian Homes.

 The Echo Park Lake Lotus Festival